Please enable JavaScript in your browser to use this page.

 Before you apply

 The complete list of CIL application forms is available on the Planning Portal.
 Please download the relevant form for your development.
-If your development has received general consent without the need for a planning application (under Permitted Development rights or prior notification for example), you must submit a Notice of Chargeable Development to inform us.
+If your development has received general consent without the need for a planning application (under Permitted Development rights or prior notification, for example), you must submit a Notice of Chargeable Development to inform us.

 Payment terms for CIL will vary, depending on the amount of your bill, as follows: